MadCzarls/kind_of_blackjack/README.md

 Kind of blackjack, according to the rules we used to have when we play in my home ;].
 Your score has to be higher than another player and as close to the 21 points as possible.
-Having more then 21 points means autofail.
+Having more then 21 points means failure, loss, defeat, game over.

 Having 21 points with ten and ace means "natural twenty-one (pl: "oczko")" and it beats another player"s 21 points if the latter consists of with more than two cards.